Everybody's Talking About Jamie (soundtrack)

-Everybody's Talking About Jamie (Original Motion Picture Soundtrack) is the soundtrack album to the 2021 film of the same name based on the eponymous stage musical.
-Dan Gillespie Sells and Tom MacRae whom wrote the music, book and lyrics for the musical, had written, composed and produced the album.
+Everybody's Talking About Jamie (Original Motion Picture Soundtrack) is the soundtrack album to the 2021 film based on the eponymous stage musical.
+Dan Gillespie Sells and Tom MacRae, who wrote the music, book and lyrics for the musical, wrote, composed and produced the album.
 The soundtrack album was released by Island Records and New Regency Music on 10 September 2021, the same day as its U.S. release.
 Though mostly excludes five of the musical numbers from the stage play, the album features an additional song "This Was Me", performed by Richard E. Grant and Holly Johnson.
-The soundtrack includes contributions from Becky Hill, Todrick Hall, Sophie Ellis-Bextor, (Note: Bextor had previously recorded a stage number for the concept album in 2017) Chaka Khan and The Feeling, alongside the film's musical numbers.
+The soundtrack includes contributions from Becky Hill, Todrick Hall, Sophie Ellis-Bextor, (Note: Ellis-Bextor had previously recorded a stage number for the concept album in 2017.)
+Chaka Khan and the Feeling, alongside the film's musical numbers.
 The album was well received by critics and audiences.